core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In the group mode, Group OSCORE requests and responses are digitally signed with the private key of the sender and embedded in the protected CoAP message.
 The group mode supports all COSE algorithms as well as signature verification by intermediaries.
 This mode is defined in {{mess-processing}} and MUST be supported.

 * In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient.
 This allows for shorter integrity tags and therefore lower message overhead.
 This mode is defined in {{sec-pairwise-protection}} and MAY be supported.
-However, it MUST be supported by endpoints that support the Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance, for responses after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).
+The pairwise mode MUST be supported by endpoints that support the Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance, for responses after the first block-wise request possibly targeting all servers in the group and including the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).

 Both modes provide source authentication of CoAP messages.
 It is up to the application to decide in which mode a message has to be protected, potentially on a per-message basis.
 Such decision can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with group mode, and responses with pairwise mode, since this significantly reduces the overhead in case of many responses to one request.